Alternatives to Bankruptcy in Queens, NY

 Are you considering bankruptcy?
 You may feel as though you have no other options or want to consider other options such as debt settlement or debt consolidation.
 Creditors and debt collectors may be calling you constantly.
 Some might even be threatening you with repossession, foreclosure, or a lawsuit.
 If they win, they could garnish your wages or even freeze your bank account.
 With debt settlement, the attorneys representing the banks and credit companies recognize that our office are bankruptcy attorneys and they gives us more leverage to settle with them for a lower amount.
 They know if settlement is not obtained, they may lose the opportunity to recover any money due to a threat of the bankruptcy filing and the fact that you have retained a bankruptcy lawyer.
 The fear is real.

 Bankruptcy is a powerful solution for people who are struggling to manage overwhelming debt and hoping to avoid the above consequences.
 But it isn’t always the best option.
-At the Law Office of Seni Popat, we understand that every client has unique goals, financial circumstances, and other factors that require a customized debt-relief strategy.
+At the Law Office of Seni Popat, our bankruptcy lawyers in Queens understand that every client has unique goals, financial circumstances, and other factors that require a customized debt-relief strategy.
 Bankruptcy may be a smart move for some, but it also comes with certain consequences, and we will only recommend it if we feel it is right for you.